 - In 2016, we freed casket sellers in Alabama and launched a new case challenging Louisiana’s threading license.
 Arizona also enacted a package of occupational licensing reforms, and in Congress, the ALLOW Act was introduced, which would overhaul licensing laws in Washington, D.C. and reduce burdens for military families.

-- Our Strategic Research on occupational licensing was prominently cited in a white paper by the White House Council of Economic Advisers, Department of the Treasury and the Department of Labor.
+- Our Strategic Research on occupational licensing was prominently cited in a white paper by President Obama’s White House Council of Economic Advisers, Department of the Treasury and the Department of Labor.

 - Since our founding, IJ has fought to roll back oppressive occupational-licensing rules in more than two dozen distinct occupations, ranging all the way from tax preparers to florists to traditional African hair braiders.